islandproblem/islandproblem/essay.md

 We are trying to build the ultimate tool to *make the numbers go up* — like revenue, GDP, and military power.
 ::

-Once it is possible to build this, then all must race to build it.
+Once it is simply *possible* to build this, then we must race to build it.

 We already knew this would happen — this *race to replace us* — and sometimes it doesn't even sound that bad.